FuelLabs/sway/sway-book/src/documentation/language/program-types/contract.md

 The `ABI` is a structure which defines the endpoints that a contract exposes for other contracts to call.
 That is to say that functions defined in the `ABI` are considered to be `external` and thus a contract cannot call its own functions.

-The following example demonstrates a simple interface for a wallet which is able to receive and send funds.
+The following example demonstrates an interface for a wallet which is able to receive and send funds.

 The structure begins by using the keyword `abi` followed by the name of the contract.